 In the case of Mummert v.
 Alizadeh, the Maryland Court of Appeals defined a “wrongful act” as an act that the deceased would have had a right to file a lawsuit over and seek compensation had they not died.
 It can be an omission as well as an act, such as when a doctor fails to provide adequate medical treatment.

 People who bring wrongful death actions often also bring survival claims at the same time.
 While wrongful death claims are made for the emotional loss to family members, survival claims related to injuries suffered by the deceased, including pain and suffering in the time leading up to death, lost wages between the time of the injury and death, and funeral expenses.
 The statute of limitations is the same as in a wrongful death case.

 Examples of Common Wrongful Death Actions in Maryland

-- Medical malpractice leading to the death of a patient;
+- Medical malpractice, including surgical errors, misdiagnosis, or any other mistake leading to the death of a patient,

 - Unnatural deaths in police custody.